 What are the emerging niches within the engineering field?

-Another notable niche is biomedical engineering, which blends healthcare and technology.
-New Jersey's strong pharmaceutical industry supports demand for engineers skilled in medical device design and biotechnology.
+Another growing niche is biomedical engineering, combining healthcare and technology.
+This sector benefits from New Jersey's strong pharmaceutical and biotechnology industries centered in the state.

 What are the top skills employers look for in engineering degree graduates in New Jersey?